shipshapecode/angular-shepherd/README.md

 You could either do this at the application level, in your application component or on a per component or per route/view basis.

+*NOTE* It is highly recommended to inject ShepherdService into your `app.component.ts`.
+Injecting it at the app level ensures you only create one instance of Shepherd.

 In that component you will want to use `AfterViewInit` to `addSteps` to the Shepherd service.

 ```typescript